contagon/handbook/handbook/38-church-policies-and-guidelines.md

 When the necessary interviews and approvals are completed, the ordination is performed according to the instructions in [18.10](18-priesthood-ordinances-and-blessings.md#1810-conferring-the-priesthood-and-ordaining-to-an-office).

 _Elders._ Worthy brethren may receive the Melchizedek Priesthood and be ordained elders when they are 18 years old or older.
 Based on individual circumstances, such as a young man’s testimony and maturity, school graduation, desire to continue with peers, and college attendance, the bishop determines whether a young man should be ordained an elder soon after his 18th birthday or remain with the priests quorum longer.
 In making this decision, the bishop consults first with the young man and his parents.
 By age 19 or prior to leaving home to attend college, serve in the military, or accept full-time employment, all worthy men should be ordained elders.

 Recently baptized men ages 18 and older are ordained elders after they have served as priests, developed sufficient understanding of the gospel, and demonstrated their worthiness.
 No specific time as a member is required.

 _High Priests._ Men are ordained high priests when they are called to a stake presidency, high council, or bishopric or when otherwise recommended by the bishop and approved by the stake president.
-As an exception, bishops’ counselors in wards that are in young single adult stakes do not need to be ordained high priests (see [37.3.2](37-specialized-stakes-wards-and-branches.md#3732-leadership-in-a-young-single-adult-stake-and-its-wards-or-branches)).
-When such counselors are elders, they are not members of the high priests quorum.

 Only high priests may stand in the circle when ordaining a man to the office of high priest.